MAHITHADODDALA/DATABASE-SYSTEMS/README.md

-# DATABASE-SYSTEMS
-I created a Website for "KU Tutoring services" using MYSQL, PHP, HTML .
-This website acts as a platform between KU Tutors and Students.
 Unzip the project zip folder to view php,html files of this project.
 Open the browser and type "people.eecs.ku.edu/~mdoddala/dbconnect.php",which connects my database to the web server.
 Then type "people.eecs.ku.edu/~mdoddala/loginpage.php" which asks for student name and KU ID of the student.